VisuaLies-Govhack23/HeriTours/README.md

 HeriTours is a web-based mobile app for exploring NSW local heritage.

-Noting in our demo is fake!
+Nothing in our demo is fake!
 Everything you see is real and implemented!

 ## Screenshots